 automation:run:createcommands, you can specify a configuration and milestone.

 --config-idoption.
 IDs for configurations can be found in Testmo under Admin > Configurations.
-Or you can specify (part of) a configuration name with the

 --config-nameoption and Testmo will try to find the relevant configuration based on its name.

 --milestone-idoption.
 The ID of a milestone can be found by clicking the small info icon next to the milestone name in the header section of the milestone's view page.

 --milestoneoption.
 Testmo will then try to find the milestone based on the milestone name.

 --tagsoption).
 When you add or edit a milestone in Testmo, you can add one or more automation tags (e.g.